grant-olson/buildroot_ext_lichee_rv/README.md

 1. If you want to remove the external package run `make BR2_EXTERNAL= menuconfig`

-## Connecting with Serial Console
+## Lichee Dock Serial Console

-You will want to have access to a serial console for initial configuration.
+If you're developing you'll want this in case you lose screen or keyboard.
 Get a cheap UART adapter that support 3.3 Volt logic levels.
 I usually buy one that has a jumper to switch between 5 and 3.3 Volts.

 ```
     <USB A CONNECTOR>